labordynamicsinstitute/ldilab-manual/40-Instructions-PandP-Checks.md

 ### If the form has all "required" elements checked, you should "sign off":

 #### On openICPSR

 - Write a "Project communication log" entry.
 After clicking on "+ add entry", copy the following to the relevant cell.
 Update AEAREP number accordingly.
   - *Subject line:* AEAREP-xxx Data and Code Deposit for P&P submission accepted
   - *Content*: Thank you for uploading your code and data.
 This deposit is accepted.
 No computational verification was conducted, only compliance with required metadata was checked.

 #### Back in Jira

 - Move it through the workflow
   - Choose "**Prepare for publication**"
   - Resolution: *Evaluation only*
   - MCRecommendationV2: *Accept*

 ### If the form does not have all "required" elements checked, make the following entry:

 #### On openICPSR

-1) If `Deposit Status` = `Deposit in Progress`,
+1) If `Deposit Status` = `Deposit in Progress`

 - Write a "Project communication log" entry
   - *Subject line:* AEAREP-XXX Modifications to make to your P&P    deposit
   - *Content:* Thank you for uploading your code and data.
 We have checked the deposit for compliance with the required metadata elements.
 Please see the attached form for modifications to make.
   - Attach the PDF from the issue to the communication log.

 2) If `Deposit Status` = `Submitted`,

 - Change the status of the deposit to "Request Revisions" with the note:
   - Please see the attached form for modifications to make.
 - Write a "Project communication log" entry
   - *Subject line:* AEAREP-XXX Modifications to make to your P&P deposit
   - *Content:* Thank you for uploading your code and data.
 We have checked the deposit for compliance with the required metadata elements.
 Please see the attached form for modifications to make.
   - Attach the PDF from the issue to the communication log.

 #### Back in Jira,

 - Choose "**Wait for openICPSR response (PandP)**"
   - Resolution: "*Evaluation only*"
   - MCRecommendationV2 = "Accept with changes"
 - Later, once the issues have been resolved (typically days or weeks later) follow the process under "required elements checked"